1510: Death of painter Sandro Botticelli.

 1749: Birth of Edward Jenner, father of immunology.

 1756: Britain declares war on France (Seven Years War).

 1792: 24 merchants form the New York Stock Exchange on Wall Street.

-1824: Lord Byron’s diaries are burnt by six of the poet’s friends – sometimes described as “the greatest crime in literary history”.
+1824: Lord Byron’s diaries are burnt according to his wishes by six of the poet’s friends – sometimes described as “the greatest crime in literary history”.

 1861: The first colour photograph of a tartan ribbon is shown by Scottish scientist John Clerk Maxwell to the Royal Institution in London.